bbauska/zombiePolitics/README.md

 trol.
-At the same time, Obama must be held responsible for the decisions he has made--and, for the most part, those decisions that have shaped everything from financial regulation to educational reform are not on the side of working- and middle-class people but on the side of the rich and powerful.
+At the same time, Obama must be held responsible for the decisions he has made--and, for the most part, those decisions that have shaped everything from financial regulation to educational reform are not on the side of working- and middle-class people but on the side of the rich and powerful.</p>

-At this moment in history, it is more necessary than ever to enter this debate over the fate of American democracy by registering youth as a central theoretical, moral, and political concern.
+<p>At this moment in history, it is more necessary than ever to enter this debate
+over the fate of American democracy by registering youth as a central theoretical, moral, and political concern.
 Doing so reminds adults of their ethical and political responsibility to future generations and will further legitimate what it means to